m5c/OAuth2SpringBootDemo/README.md

  * Removed the (in my opinion overly complicated) case study, replaced it with a minimal REST service.
 (The *TimeService*)
  * Updated the project build configuration (```pom.xml```) to spring boot, so that it now generates a self contained ```jar``` instead of a ```war``` file.
 (Easier to deploy and test now, no extra tomcat is required any more)
- * Updated spring security dependencies to most recent versions and adapted java code to API updates.
-(The used versions were outdated and the code would not direcly compile with more recent versions.)
+ * Updated spring security dependencies to most recent versions and updated the java code, where deprecated API features were called.
  * Enabled password hashing.
 (Passwords should never be stored in plain so I added a [state of the art hasher](https://docs.spring.io/spring-security/site/docs/4.2.14.RELEASE/apidocs/org/springframework/security/crypto/bcrypt/BCryptPasswordEncoder.html) that automatically applies [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) and [pepper](https://en.wikipedia.org/wiki/Pepper_(cryptography)) on persisted passwords)
- * Added a dockerfile.
-(Not really necessary, but quite convenient if you want to deploy the service on a server that potentially has no JDK installed.)
+ * Added a dockerfile.This eases deployment, as it allows to run the service, even if the required JDK is not installed on the host.

 ### Disclaimer